mufpga/MicroFPGA-py/README.md

 ## Content

 This repository contains the Python package to control MicroFPGA.
-To use the `microfpga` package, you can directly install it from PyPi using the following command:
+To use `microfpga` in you Python environment, you can directly install it from PyPi using the following command:

 ```bash
 pip install microfpga